mr-bt/manager.README/README.md

 > As stated by its founder, Robert K. Greenleaf, a Servant Leader should be focused on, "Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?"
 When leaders shift their mindset and serve first, they benefit as well as their employees in that their employees acquire personal growth, while the organisation grows as well due to the employees growing commitment and engagement.
 source: <https://en.wikipedia.org/wiki/Servant_leadership>

-Unreasonable leaders demand or commit or rally people into popular but unrealistic requests/quests, usually around the company resources or ways of working.
-This is not advisable, and will bring us both a great deal of pain that I would like to avoid.
+Unreasonable leaders demand or commit, or rally people into popular but unrealistic requests/quests, usually around the company resources or ways of working.
+This is not advisable and will bring us both a great deal of pain that I would like to avoid.
 If you can't gauge if the request is unrealistic, ask first.
 It will save us both a great deal of pain.
 [Use me as a resource for sound judgement](###Me-as-a-resource)

-I expect you to set expectations and context for everyone in your team so that we achieve a robust alignment, and the temptation to embody a Unreasonable leader is low.
+I expect you to set expectations and context for everyone in your team so that we achieve a robust alignment and the temptation to embody an Unreasonable leader is low.

 ## Technology

 So, you're a manager.
 It means you don't need to be technical anymore.
 You're an **Engineering** Manager.
 I don't expect you to code, but I expect you to be a technologist and influence technical decisions.
 You must understand what your people do to earn their trust and provide them with what they need to succeed.

 > Dive Deep
-> Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdote differ.
+> Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdotes differ.
 No task is beneath them.
 > [Amazon's 14 leadership principles](https://www.amazon.jobs/en/principles)

-### Technology general principles

-* Our #1 priority is service continuity.
-We prioritise security, availability, scalability, reliability, regulatory requirements, and the resolution of defects that block customers from using core functionality or our best value ahead of other initiatives, even when that decision is uncomfortable.
-* We design, build, and maintain complete solutions, through quick and short iterations that enable and take advantage of experimentation.
-* Work done is better than work in progress.
-Working software in front of the customer is better than software in the development phase.
-* We take great pride in 'what' and 'how' we deliver software to our customers.
-QA, Security, Ops, engineering culture, and outcomes are everyone's responsibility.
-* We take it as an article of faith that the compounding of continually improving small things through sort and quick iterations is the best decision long-term.
-* We thrive in intentional failing-fast and experimenting within a controlled and acceptable blast radius.
-We learn more and faster this way, and we share our learnings, so others learn as well.
-We'll never deliberately put the trust of our customers at odds.
-We have ZERO tolerance for blame.
-* Software Engineering is craftsmanship in the service of the customer.
-We contribute to outcomes, not outputs.
-By focusing on customer outcomes, we do our best work, and we'll be engaged throughout.
-* We'll make tactical moves and manage tech debt as a token of gratitude for the customer.
-However, a high bar must be cleared before approving tactical moves.

 ### Pragmatic Craftsmanship

 Software Engineering is a craft, but it doesn't have an end in itself in a business context.
 Software exists to serve the customer.

-I always ask: If a team member were to be alerted at 4 am on a Friday to deal with an incident, will they be able to identify, test and ship a hotfix by 4:30 am with a sense of fulfilled duty?
+I always ask: If a team member were to be alerted at 4 am on a Friday to deal with an incident, would they be able to identify, test and ship a hotfix by 4:30 am with a sense of fulfilled duty?
 If not, the team must get the system in a state that enables it.

 There are times when we need to make tactical moves to meet the customer's expectations.
 Technical debt must be managed to not pay an unpalatable future tax.